Impaled Nazarene: History

 The bottom line is that Kimmo [Luttinen - Mika's brother and the band's former drummer] changed our style pretty much after the release of Ugra-Karma.
 It was his vision of how we should sound, and the rest of us weren't happy at all.
 It is useless for a band like us to try to be a copy of Danzig or fucking Paradise Lost.
 So, after Kimmo was replaced, it was normal for us to go back to what we do best, i.e. play aggressive and fast metal [...]
 It was one guy who wanted to go a different way, and the rest did not agree.
 Nobody expected such a release as Latex Cult from us anymore, but we fucking proved that we are still here, doing our thing our way.
 We can get only nastier.

-After growing increasingly unpolished in delivery, the band made a shift, beginning with Nihil (2000) and the accession of Children of Bodom guitarist Alexi Laiho, towards a sound that has been described as "a benzedrine-fueled combination of thrash metal and Iron Maiden".
+After growing unpolished in delivery, the band shifted beginning with Nihil (2000) and the accession of Children of Bodom guitarist Alexi Laiho, towards a sound described as "a benzedrine-fueled combination of thrash metal and Iron Maiden".
 Luttinen explained that Laiho's role was critical: "it was clear that now that we had finally two guitar players that we kind of like wanted to get away from that punky kind of writing style and started just wanting to get more back to the metal feeling".

-Their ninth studio album, Pro Patria Finlandia, was a popular import album for Japan.
+Their ninth studio album, Pro Patria Finlandia, was a popular Japanese import.
 Impaled Nazarene have toured with bands including Cannibal Corpse, Mayhem and Dark Tranquility, traversing four continents and over thirty countries.

-On 16 March 2003, guitarist Teemu Raimoranta died falling off a bridge onto the ice below, in what was described as "an alcohol-related accidental fall".
+On 16 March 2003, guitarist Teemu Raimoranta fell to his death off a bridge and onto the ice below, in what was described as "an alcohol-related accidental fall".

-On 15 January 2022, the band announced that – after almost 15 years in the lineup – Tomi Ullgrén had left the band, citing busy work schedules that interfere with the band's rehearsal schedule.
+On 15 January 2022, the band announced that after almost 15 years, Tomi Ullgrén had left the band, citing busy work schedules that interfere with the band's rehearsal schedule.